-PTEs should keep all tax records for at least as long as the statute of limitations is in effect for the tax period.
-In most cases, the statute of limitations is three years from the date the return is filed for tax periods beginning on or after January 1, 2015, and five years for periods beginning before then.
+PTEs should keep all tax records for as long as the statute of limitations is in effect for the tax period.
+The statute of limitations is three years from the date the return is filed.
 Omitting a significant amount of income may extend the statute an additional two years.
 PTEs should keep property records and carryover information even longer.